 In 1994, “The Fugitive”, with Harrison Ford, became the first American feature film to be shown legally in cinemas in China.
 It played to packed movie houses but was closed down the Propaganda Department and condemned as “decadent” presumably because its success was perceived as a threat.

-“ Avatar, Transformers 2" and Roland Emmerich's “2012" all broke the country's box office records.
+The "Transformer", "Mission Impossible" and "Fast and Furious“ series have done very well at the Chinese box office.
+Avatar, Transformers 2" and Roland Emmerich's “2012" all broke the country's box office records.
 “Avatar”, James Cameron’s 3-D epic, pulled in $204 million in China in 2010, a record.
-The apocalyptic “2012" represented Tibet and Chinese soldiers in a positive light for once.
-More than anything this seemed to show that Hollywood is thinking of the Chinese market, and also knows that China's content sells “and will sell even better in the near future in America and around the world.
+The apocalyptic “2012" represented Tibet and Chinese soldiers in a pro-Beijing light.
+The latter film seemed to show that Hollywood was more than willing to kiss China's ass to make money from the Chinese market.

 “Titanic” was still the biggest box office hit ever in China until the late 2000s.
 It earned $40 million in China, the largest sum ever for a foreign film and 10 times more than the most successful Chinese films that came out around the same time.
 Chinese flocked to see “Titanic” at theaters even though the film was available months before on crudely-made videos and DVDs.
-Urging his comrades to seeit Chinese President Jiang Zemin said, "You should not imagine that there is ideological education in capitalist countries."
+Urging his comrades to see it Chinese President Jiang Zemin said, "You should not imagine that there is ideological education in capitalist countries."
 He also challenged Chinese to emulate the film and come up with something better.

 Hollywood films shown in 1999 included “Dr. Doolittle, The X-Files Movie, A Bug's Life” and “The Truman Show”.
 Popular films in 2005 were “Harry Potter and the Goblet of Fire; Star Wars; Episode III: Revenge of the Sith” and “Mr. and Mrs. Smith”.
 Among the popular American films among Chinese in their 20s in the mid 2000s in Shanghai were James Bond films, “Pretty Woman, Titanic, Sleepless in Seattle, Finding Nemo” and “Matrix Revolutions”.